gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

 I explored and analyzed the networking setup of my Windows VM on AWS.
 I inspected the IP configuration (`ipconfig`), confirmed connectivity with AWS services using `ping` and `tracert`, and reviewed active network connections via `netstat`.
 I also examined the routing table using `route print`, identifying multiple interfaces and gateways, and observed how traffic flows within the subnet and to AWS metadata services.
 This gave me a clearer understanding of how the VM is connected and how network diagnostics can be performed effectively.

+#### Windows Firewall Rules

+Certainly!
+Here's a concise and well-structured journal entry summarizing what you did, the issues you encountered, and how you resolved them:

+---

+**📓 Journal Entry – Serving a Website on Windows EC2 VM**

+I set up a simple static website hosted via Python’s built-in HTTP server on a Windows EC2 instance.
+Initially, I created an `index.html` file directly on the desktop to avoid installing extra tools.
+I then used the command `python -m http.server 8000` to serve it locally.

+### Challenges & Resolutions:

+* **❌ Python not found in PATH**: Although Python was installed, it wasn’t added to the system PATH.
+I resolved this by manually locating `python.exe` under `C:\Users\Administrator\AppData\Local\Microsoft\WindowsApps` and re-installing Python with the “Add to PATH” option checked.

+* **❌ Website not loading externally**: When trying to access the site from outside the VM using the EC2 public IP, it kept loading indefinitely.
+I realized the issue was due to **network restrictions**:

+  * **Windows Firewall** was blocking port `8000` ➝ I created a new inbound rule to allow TCP traffic on that port.
+  * **AWS EC2 Security Group** didn't allow inbound traffic on port `8000` ➝ I added a custom TCP rule to the instance's security group allowing access from anywhere (`0.0.0.0/0`).

+* **✅ Final Result**: Once both firewall and AWS security settings were updated, I was able to access the site via the EC2 public IP and port `8000` from my local machine.